ric9rdo/ric9rdo.github.io/_posts/2022-06-09-Out-of-band-Application-Security-Testing-(OAST)-detection.md

 mathjax: true
 ---

 Detection rule for Out-of-band application security testing (OAST), often used by pentesters to detect vulnerabilities.
-If someone uses such tool/technique, we will get an incident in Sentinel.

 - Out-of-band application security testing (OAST) uses external servers to see otherwise invisible vulnerabilities.
 It was introduced to further improve the DAST (dynamic application security testing) model.